What’s the issue?

 - expected capital expenditure to enhance or improve the business (or an asset) and the associated benefits.

 Another key input under the income approach is the discount rate, which should reflect the time value of money and the risks specific to the asset or business.
-Recent events may have had a significant impact on the following risks.
+War may have a significant impact on the following risks.

 - Country risk: A premium that takes into account the additional risk associated with generating and incurring cash flows in a particular country (e.g. Russia, Ukraine).

-- Illiquidity risk: An additional premium that takes into account the difficulty of being able to sell an investment.
+- Illiquidity risk: An additional premium that takes into account the difficulty of selling an investment.

 Significant judgement may be needed to quantify risk premiums and other adjustments for these risks.
-Furthermore, nominal (risk-free) discount rates incorporate inflationary expectations, which have been surging due to the impact of the war on commodity prices.
 [IFRS 13.B14]

 The rate used to discount cash flows should not reflect adjustments for factors that have been incorporated into the estimated cash flows and vice versa.
 Otherwise, the effect of some assumptions will be double counted.
 [IFRS 13.B14]